mubaidr/mubaidr.js.org/content/components/get-in-touch.md

 ## Get a Quote for Your Project

-Let’s collaborate to bring your vision to life!
+Ready to turn your ideas into reality?

 - Email me at <mubaidr@gmail.com> with your project details.
-- Arrange a [meeting](https://cal.com/mubaidr) to discuss your project.
+- Schedule a [meeting](https://cal.com/mubaidr) to discuss how I can help bring your project to life.